57,48 47,50 hors TVA

 Informations générales

 Craniomandibular Osteopathy (CMO), also known as Lion Jaw, is a skeletal disorder that generally occurs in young, growing dogs under 1 year old, and causes painful growth of the jawbone.
-It is caused by an incompletely penetrant dominant mutation to the gene SLC37A2.
+It is caused by a dominant mutation with incomplete penetrance to the Solute Carrier Family 37 Member 2 (SLC37A2) gene.

 The variant analysed in this test occurs in the Basset Hound.
 A related variant has been observed in the Cairn Terrier, Scottish Terrier and West Highland White Terrier.